Ralph's day went well...

 Another answer to a challenge from Billybuc...

-Although I've well 'bust the budget.
-Well over the 500 words, I think well on the way to a novelette....
+Although I've 'bust the budget'.
+A big chunk over the 500 words he stipulated, I think it has to be well on the way to a novelette....